 In some situations, it may be beneficial to store the files of an on-premise website on a Windows Azure storage account rather than on a local disk.
 For example, if your server has a limited storage capacity and you need to save large amounts of file data, using Windows Azure may be more convenient than upgrading your server, especially if the increased requirements are only temporary.

-To set up this type of hybrid scenario with a Kentico CMS website, it is necessary to make some additions to your project and configure it to connect to the appropriate storage account:
+To set up this type of hybrid scenario with a Kentico CMS website, you need to configure the project to connect to the appropriate storage account: